Christmas in Barcelona by JetSettingFools.com

 Christmas in Barcelona churches, markets and traditions

-The Caga Tio de Nadal – or Uncle Christmas – is another bizarre Barcelona Christmas tradition that has had us shaking our heads.
 Originating as gifts of light and heat from burning wood, today Caga Tio Christmas logs are adorned with smiley faces and given legs and a Santa hat.
 But wait, that’s not actually the strange part.

 What makes the Caga Tio a mind-bending Barcelona holiday tradition is what happens to them in the days leading up to December 25.
 The children of the household take care of the smiling log, by ‘feeding’ it.
-Then on Christmas Eve or Day, they place it in a fireplace or beat it with a stick so that it will…crap out presents for them.
-Kids even sing a little jingle to encourage the log to bear them gifts.

-Although we are far from comprehending this tradition (ok, we didn’t try very hard), a small Caga Tio made it’s way into our Barcelona apartment to sit next to our small Christmas tree.
+Although we are far from comprehending this tradition (ok, we didn’t try very hard), a small Caga Tio made it’s way into our Barcelona apartment to sit next to our Christmas tree.
 We, however, refrained from burning or beating it, so alas, no presents!

 Pro Tip: Both the Cagner and the Caga Tio make very odd Barcelona Christmas gifts and can be purchased at any of the markets.
-Looking for travel-focused gifts?
+Looking for more fun travel-focused gifts?
 Check out our complete list of Unique Travel Gifts

 #7 Enhance Barcelona Christmas Holidays with Festive Activities